 Plastic Smart Cities will exercise strong leadership to mobilize the relevant municipal departments, engage citizens and local stakeholders, build the necessary capacity and skills, prioritize resources, promote sustainable products and services through their public procurement practices and adopt and enforce the necessary policy regulations.

-If your city is working closely with a regional WWF office and/or local funding partner, and is making time-bound commitments, please contact your regional WWF office to launch your city's Plastic Smart journey with a time-bound declaration.
+If your city is working closely with a regional WWF office and/or local funding partner, and is making time-bound commitments, please contact your regional WWF office to launch your city's Plastic Smart journey with a time-bound declaration (English).